davimiku/unknown-lang/README.md

 # Unknown Language

 This project is the beginning phase of the implementation of a new statically typed, imperative programming language.
 Currently, this language does not have a name.
-The language is implemented with a bytecode compiler and stack-based virtual machine to interpret the bytecode.

-> In this early phase, I typically develop on the [dev branch](https://github.com/davimiku/unknown-lang/tree/dev).
-That branch will have the latest commits, but there is no guarantee that anything is working as expected.
+The primary output of the compiler is Cranelift Intermediate Format (CLIF), which is used by the [Cranelift](https://cranelift.dev/) compiler to generate machine code.

 ## Project Status

 Although a fair amount of work has been put into this project, it is **not in a workable state**.

+Currently, the main backend has just changed from a custom bytecode VM to generating native code using [Cranelift](https://cranelift.dev/), meaning that basic functionality does not currently work.
+A compile-to-javascript backend may also be added at some point in the future.

 ## Documentation